An officer pleads guilty in a choking incident, and an ex-NFL prospect struggles to put his life back together - KESQ

 “It’s a stain for the rest of my life,” he said.
 “I try to keep a strong image, but just because I carry it well, that doesn’t mean it’s not heavy.”

-Reliving the experience through court hearings and media coverage is traumatic, said Atlanta attorney L. Chris Stewart, who represents Marrow, as well as relatives of Rayshard Brooks, George Floyd, Breonna Taylor and others killed in police encounters.
+Reliving the experience through court hearings and media coverage is traumatic, said Atlanta attorney L. Chris Stewart, who represents Marrow, as well as relatives of Ahmaud Arbery, Rayshard Brooks, George Floyd and others killed in police encounters.

 “Normally, you’re dead,” the lawyer said. “(Marrow) survived one of these instances where all my other clients don’t.
 All my other clients died on video.
 Des is one of the few that survived.”